We Are Knox...

 The Career Center Connection

 Assaf began working at the Galesburg law firm full time after graduation, with a plan of staying until the end of the murder trial.
 After her last day in court for the case, she walked into her office, weighing her options for the future.
-There was a message waiting for her from Terrie Saline, director of Knox's Bastian Center for Career and Pre-Professional Development.
+There was a message waiting for her from Terrie Saline, director of Knox's Bastian Family Career Center.
 Chicago's Kirkland & Ellis law firm had positions that needed to be filled immediately.
 Would Assaf be interested in applying?

 "It was serendipitous," says Assaf.
 A month later she was in Chicago.
 As a litigation project assistant at the firm, her primary job responsibility is document management similar to what she did in Galesburg, only now she's travelling nationally and internationally for her job.